worldforge/worldforge/README.md

 ## Running a client

-To get a client running you need to build the project and then start the "ember.bin" artifact.
+To get a client running you need to build the project and then start the "ember" artifact.

 ## Worlds data